MaibornWolff/SecObserve/docs/integrations/vex.md

 ## Feature flag

-The VEX feature is currently in an experimental state and can be enabled by setting the feature flag `FEATURE_VEX` in the admin interface:
+The VEX feature is is disabled by default because not all installations will use it.
+It can be enabled by setting the feature flag `FEATURE_VEX` in the admin interface:

 ![VEX feature flag](../assets/images/screenshot_vex_feature_flag.png)